Application of integrated gradients explainability to sociopsychological semantic markers: Introduction

 In the comparison given in \fig{IG33}, we can clearly observe how \emph{DeepLIFT} and \emph{GradientSHAP} consistently provide the worst performance in terms of both comprehensiveness and sufficiency, in the four data sets, which is consistent with the findings of \cite{sanyal2021discretized}.
 In the comparison between \ac{IG} and \emph{SequentialIG}, instead, the expected improvement of the sequential approach does not occur, with the exception of comprehensiveness in the ``snippets'' dataset.
-A further inspection of the result as a function of the number of tokens, available in \fig{IG33a}, confirms this trend: an improvement is available only for comprehensiveness when considering very short text snippets of length of up to $10$ tokens.
-Evidently, this outcome does not justify the computational burden of \emph{SequentialIG}, and identifies \ac{IG} as the preferred choice.
+A further inspection of the result as a function of the number of tokens, available in \fig{IG33a}, confirms this trend: an improvement is available only for comprehensiveness when considering very short text snippets of up to $10$ tokens in length.

+In general, the processing burden of \emph{DeepLIFT} and \emph{GradientSHAP} is about 10\% of that of \ac{IG} (they are very fast algorithms), while \emph{SequentialIG} runs at least 10 times longer than \ac{IG} due to its iterative nature. \Tom{This is illustrated in some detail in \tab{TIG3} where processing times are shown for the short sentences of the ``snippets'' dataset (but perfectly equivalent results apply to any dataset).
+Evidently, this outcome does not justify the computational burden of \emph{SequentialIG}, and identifies \ac{IG} as the preferred choice providing acceptable complexity and enhanced performance.}